panzi/panzi-json-logic/README.md

 Extras
 ------

-This library also includes some extra operators that are not part of JsonLogic under `json_logic.extras.EXTRAS`.
+This library also includes some extra operators that are not part of JsonLogic.
+You can find them under `json_logic.extras.EXTRAS`.
 This dictionary already includes `json_logic.builtins.BUILTINS`.
 The same extras but combined with `json_logic.cert_logic.builtins.BUILTINS` can be found under `json_logic.cert_logic.extras.EXTRAS`.
+The CertLogic extras also include all the operations from JsonLogic that are otherwise missing from CertLogic, but with CertLogic semantics for `!` and `!!` (i.e. empty objects are falsy in CertLogic, but truthy in JsonLogic).

 ### `now`